IkariMeister/LoginApp/README.md

     }
 ```
 Styles and theming has been defined following `Material Design` design system.
 For further information check [Material Design Page](https://material.io/)

+`leak canary has been added to the UI Tests, from now UI will fail if a memory leak is detected.

 ### Dependency supplying